Ryren3/Ryren3/README.md

 --
 ## Intersts and Aspirations
-I specialize in data analytics using ML and Deep learning models, with special interest in financial applications.
+I specialize in leveraging advanced Machine Learning and Deep Learning architectures to resolve complex, real-world analytical problems, with a core technical focus on financial market applications and algorithmic trading frameworks.

 --
 ## Education and Skills